Alfresco/SearchServices/search-services/README.md

 ### Use Alfresco Search Services Docker Image with Docker Compose

-Sample configuration in a Docker Compose file using **Plain HTTP** protocol to communicate with Alfresco Repository.
+Sample configuration in a Docker Compose file using **Shared Secret Authentication** to communicate with Alfresco Repository.

 ```
 solr6: